-“We really like tropical stuff and we’re really interested in travelling and other cultures and their patterns and painting so we try to take inspiration from a lot of stuff like that” she told me when speaking about the influences which go into the work of Animaux Circus.
+“We really like tropical stuff and we’re really interested in travelling and other cultures, their patterns and painting.
+Trying to take inspiration from a lot of stuff like that” she told me.
 “We like Mexican painted walls and we like African patterns and all sorts of stuff like that.
-We like to do things which are quite jolly and upbeat because you don’t always feel that way especially in London on a day like this (it’s been raining a lot by the time we meet) and so we like to do stuff which just makes us and hopefully other people a bit happier when they look at it”.
+We like to do things which are quite jolly and upbeat.
+You don’t always feel that way especially in London on a day like this”.
+It’s been raining a lot by the time we meet.
+“We like to do stuff which just makes us and hopefully other people a bit happier when they look at it”.

 It’s clear Lana really enjoys painting as part of a trio.
 The synergy present in the work of Animaux Circus is clear to see when the finished work is presented.
 Intriguing then to see what Lana will produce as a solo artist.
 Albeit for just one event initially.

 The second article in the Inspiring City series of interviews looking at Female Street Artists.
 Lana Alana was interviewed at her studio in Stoke Newington on Tuesday 28th January 2014.
 She will be taking part in the Femme Fierce Leake Street takeover on Saturday 8th March 2014, International Women’s Day.
 Other articles in the series feature Steffi Bow and Artista.